anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-sgp-starter.md

 * Try making another task that requires more than just one of the input values to complete
 * Look through the supplemental material section F of [this paper](https://mmore500.com/pubs/moreno2021case) to see what all the instructions do and [this documentation](https://signalgp-lite.readthedocs.io/en/latest/api/program_listing_file_include_sgpl_library_prefab_CompleteOpLibrary.hpp.html) for how to add more to `Instructions.h`
 * Try changing the mutation rate and/or amount of points associated with the task(s) and/or needed to reproduce and see how evolution changes
-* Study the `IO` instruction and try to make your own new instruction
+* Study the `IO` and `Reproduce` instructions and try to make your own new instruction